emanuelaepure10/database_manual/contribution.md

      * Type `git clone` and the URL you have copied in one of the previous steps.
      `git clone https://github.com/your_username/re3gistry`
      * Press *Enter* and your local clone will be created.
+     * Create a branch:
+         * Navigate to your local repository
+         * Check that your fork is the "origin" remote
+         * Add the project repository as the "upstream remote"
+         * Pull the latest changes from upstream into your local repository
+         * Create a new branch
+         Use `git checkout -b branch_name` to create a new branch and than immediately switch to it.
+         The branch name should be 'R3IP-NUMBER' for an Re3gistry Improvement Proposal, where NUMBER is the GitHub issue number from governance repository or 'bug-NUMBER' where NUMBER is the GitHub issue number from the Re3gistry repository.
 * Making and pushing changes

    Start adding your code.
 When you're ready to submit your changes, stage and commit your changes.